solinad21/gateway2/README.md

 [Nest](https://github.com/nestjs/nest)

 This project serves as a foundational starting point for a microservices application, utilizing NestJS's documentation as a guiding resource.
 NestJS provided the necessary framework for efficiency and scalability, laying the groundwork for future development.
 Special thanks to NestJS for their valuable support.
+In this basic project, the TCP transport method was used.

 If you wish to create the project manually, here are the steps: